hylang/hy/docs/api.rst

       => (infix (1 + 1))
       2

+   If ``defmacro`` appears in a function definition, a class definition, or a comprehension other than :hy:func:`for` (such as :hy:func:`lfor`), the new macro is defined locally rather than module-wide.

    .. note:: ``defmacro`` cannot use keyword arguments, because all values
              are passed to macros unevaluated.
 All arguments are passed positionally, but they can have default values::